Who We Support

 MEET OUR ADOPTED PANDA ….
 ‘ANKALI’

-Ankali the Panda - Hard to believe she's only five.
+Ankali the Panda – Hard to believe she’s now 13.

 Her name is Ankali, and she is Australia’s adopted panda, born and cared for at The Giant Panda Breeding Research Base in Chengdu, a centre focused on protecting and enhancing the animals’ chances of survival.
 Here you can see exhibits on panda evolution, habits, habitats and conservation efforts that have been introduced to ensure that the adorable pandas of China continue to thrive for future generations.